wp-plugins/footer-putter/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.8 =
-* Mandatory - Fix bug when loaded under AJAX.
+* Optional - Option to use HTML5 microdata for Organization in accordance with Google recommendations.

 == Links ==